memgraph/documentation/pages/getting-started/getting-started.md

----
-id: getting-started
-title: Getting started with Memgraph
+# Getting started with Memgraph
-sidebar_label: Getting started
----

 Memgraph is an open source graph database built for teams who expect highly performant, advanced analytical insights - as compatible with your current